-arise from the inferior salivary nucleus (in medulla)

-relay in the otic ganglion (collateral)
+Arise from the inferior salivary nucleus (in medulla) relay in the otic ganglion (collateral)

-Postganglionic fibers supply the parotid (largest) salivary gland.
-Functions:

-- a) True secretion (Large in volume, less in enzymes and watery) - b) Vasodilatation.

-So, nerve supply to salivary glands arise from facial nerve (to submaxillary and sublingual glands) and from glosso-pharyngeal nerve (to parotid gland)
+- Postganglionic fibers supply the parotid (largest) salivary gland.
+Functions: - a) True secretion (Large in volume, less in enzymes and watery) - b) Vasodilatation. - N.B Nerve supply to salivary glands arise from facial nerve - (to Submandibular and sublingual glands) and from glosso-pharyngeal nerve (to parotid gland)

--The vagus nerve (X)
+The vagus nerve (X)